Map of the site

-Caves are located few kilometers north from Aurangabad city, in steep slopes of a hill running roughly from east to west, some 20 m above the surrounding plain.
+Caves are located few kilometers north of Aurangabad city, on steep slopes of a hill running roughly from east to west, some 20 m above the surrounding plain.
 They were unknown to Europeans until the middle of the 19th century.

-Aurangabad is located close to ancient trade route and rather close to Paithan – the ancient capital of Satavahanas, contemporary Pratishthana.
+Aurangabad is located close to the ancient trade route and rather close to Paithan – the ancient capital of Satavahanas, contemporary Pratishthana.
 Buddhism in India was spread by traders and Buddhist cave temples often were established along such trade routes.
 These temples and monasteries served also as safe inns for weary travelers.

 In total there are 12 Buddhist caves divided into three groups.
 The westernmost caves comprise the first group and are numbered from 1 to 5.
 The second group is located some 500 m further to the east and includes caves 6 to 9.
 The easternmost group is located 1 km further to the east and includes caves 10 – 12.

 Caves are cut in the basalt of rather bad quality, with fractured zones where the rock is not suitable for carving.
 This has prevented the creation of large caves – builders of caves had to avoid the parts of bad quality rock.
 Some excavations were stopped as fractures were reached.

 Caves are carved in a cliff in the time period from the 2nd – 3rd century AD to the 7th century AD.

 The oldest are caves 1 and 3, possibly excavated in the 2nd – 3rd century AD.

 Cave 1 is unfinished monastery – vihara.
 The ceiling of the verandah has collapsed.
-Only portico and pillars are finished.
+Only the portico and pillars are finished.
 Verandah contains three panels depicting Buddha with Padmapani and Vajrapani.

 Cave 2 is chaitya – square shrine with a circumabulatory around it.
 It contains a square shrine.
 A colossal statue of Buddha is located in the shrine.
 The entrance in this shrine is adorned with depictions of Avalokitesvara on either side.
 Cave 2 contains several sculpted images of Buddha.